Jefflin19/Projects/CompGraphProjectLin/README.md

-CIS454 Final Project: Recon Mission

-Authors

-Jefferey LinData Science Graduate ProgramCIS454 – Computer GraphicsNatick, USAID: 02142963

-Ronald BrodeurComputer Science UndergraduateCIS454 – Computer GraphicsFall River, USAID: 01813534

-Project Overview
+# **Project Overview**

-This project showcases the application of key techniques learned throughout the CIS454 course by creating a unique, interactive 3D story.
+This project creates a interactive 3D story.
 We developed a Star Wars-themed action scene using computer graphics techniques such as Bezier curves, translations, audio, multitexturing, and more.
 The final product is an immersive space scene viewed from a first-person perspective.

 Keywords